msoneal0/MRCI/docs/protocol.md

 notes:

-* **reply** is a numeric value that the host returns in it's header to communicate to the client the result of it's evaluation of the client's header.
+* **reply** is a numeric value that the host returns in it's header to communicate to the client if SSL need to initated or not.

-    * reply = 1, means the client is acceptable and it does not need to take any further action.
+    * reply = 1, means SSL is not required so the client doesn't need to take any further action.
-    * reply = 2, means the client is acceptable but the host will now send it's Pem formatted SSL cert data in a ```HOST_CERT``` mrci frame just after sending it's header.
-After receiving the cert, the client will then need to send a STARTTLS signal using this cert.
+    * reply = 2, means SSL is required to continue so the client needs to send a STARTLS signal.
-    * reply = 4, means the host was unable to find the SSL cert associated with the common name sent by the client.
-The session will auto close at this point.

 * **sesId** is the session id.
-It is a unique 224bit sha3 hash generated against the current date and time of session creation (down to the msec) and the machine id.
-This can be used by the host and client to uniquely identify the current session or past sessions.
+It is a unique 224bit sha3 hash generated against the current date and time of session creation (down to the msec) and the machine id of the host.
+This can be used by the host or client to uniquely identify the current session or past sessions.